slashdotdash/domain-driven-js/README.md

 No domain business logic should exist in Application Services.
 Instead, push them into the domain model; within Aggregates, Value Objects or Domain Services.

+Provide the API through which external consumers may use the core domain.
 Application Services may expose functionality through functions accepting primitive types, or possibly DTOs.
 Alternatively, and preferrably, they will accept Command objects.

+## Infrastructure Services

+Used to abstract technical concerns (e.g. MSMQ, email provider, etc).

 ## Commands